Pen-y-Fan/gofpatterns/README.md

 ## Errors and Omissions (E&O)

 As I am learning patterns and programming there may be some errors and omissions.
-Feel free to post details of any
+Feel free to post details of any.

 ## Licence

-MIT
+MIT License